junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 FALSE.
 Unlike this [object visualizer](https://www.youtube.com/watch?v=lfpncHDYM6I) demo, movies usually have static music & ambience beds.
 Combined with an object limit, typically, the movement at ELL will be very restricted, and you may get a bit of movement at height.

 ### More speakers = more need for precise placement
 FALSE, MOSTLY.
 As long as you are putting in some effort into positioning, multiple speakers in other spots can compensate for 1 speaker in a disallowed spot.
-Obviously we are far from a situation where you can "place your speakers anywhere" and the system will compensate.
+Obviously we are far from a situation where you can "place your speakers anywhere" and the system will compensate unless you have expensive Trinnov AVRs.
 You can do this with Ambisonics but it's tricky & has other flaws.

 ### Upfiring Atmos speakers do not work.
 FALSE, MOSTLY.
 I tested this in person, and if you're at a distance, sound will appear to come from above.
 Some people even have fake-mos speakers, like, regular speakers angled upwards to achieve this effect.
 I haven't tested this.